jozefg/blog/posts/2015-08-26-type-in-type.md

 demonstrating that what you're proving is a proposition is intermingled with actually constructing the proof.
-It means you get to apply all the normal mathematical tools you have for proving things to be true to prove that they're types.
+It means you get to apply all the normal mathematical tools you have for proving things to be true in order to prove that they're types.
 This gives us a lot of flexibility, but at the cost of sometimes annoying subgoals.
 They're annotated with `[aux]` (as opposed to `[main]`).
 This means we can target them all at once using with the `aux` tactics.